RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

     - **Subscription**: Choose the Azure subscription you want to use
     - **Resource group**: Select `rg-commander-workshop`
-    - **Storage account name**: Enter a unique name for the AI Foundry resource
+    - **Storage account name**: Enter a unique name for the storage account resource
     - **Region**: Choose the region you selected for your resource group
     - **Preferred storage type**: Choose `Azure Blob Storage or Azure Data Lake Storage Gen 2`
     - **Primary workload**: Choose **Backup and archive**